Dr. Silvia Chiacchiera, Science and Technology Facilities Council, United Kingdom

 Oil-water mixtures (dispersions, emulsions, also involving solutes and surfactants) are present in a variety of industrially relevant problems, for example in oil extraction, pharmaceutics, food, house-hold and personal care products.
 E-CAM is participating in the development of the models and their testing, and coding related software tools.

-What were the chief difficulties that modelling your interest system(s) have to face?
 Can you elaborate a little bit more on your approach and explain to what extent your software is built on what was there before and to what extent there are new things?

 It is necessary to keep a balance between computational efficiency (e.g., few charges) and an accurate description, ensuring at the same time the model predictivity.